Tagapul-an

-Tagapul-an, officially the Municipality of Tagapul-an (Lungsod sa Tagapul-an; Bungto han Tagapul-an; Bayan ng Tagupul-an), is a 5th class municipality in the province of Samar, Philippines.
+Tagapul-an, officially the Municipality of Tagapul-an (Lungsod sa Tagapul-an; Bungto han Tagapul-an; Bayan ng Tagupul-an), is a municipality in the province of Samar, Philippines.
 According to the 2020 census, it has a population of 8,805 people.

 It is the farthest municipality from the province's mainland.

+History

+The island of Tagapul-an was originally part of the municipality of Almagro.
+Tagapul-an was established as a municipality of Western Samar on November 15, 1976.
+It originally consisted of 11 barangays: Baguin, Balocawe, Guimbarocan, Langbaybay, Luna, Mataloto, Nipa, Pantalan, Polangbato, San Vicente, and Sugod, which was designated as the municipal seat of government.

 Geography

 Barangays

 Tagapul-an is politically subdivided into 14 barangays.
+Each barangay consists of puroks and some have sitios.